 - a.
-Exams will be online in MAL.
-You can use a calculator of your choice. - b.
+Exams will be taken online in Sage Hall Testing Center.
+Please refer to course schedule for exam dates.
+You may use a calculator of your choice. - b.
 I will supply all "scratch" paper.
-Put your name in the upper left of all scratch paper and your class number in the upper right. - c.
-I reserve the right to seat and/or re-seat any student before or during an exam. - d.
-No books or notes may be used during exams.
+Put your name in the upper left of all scratch paper and your class and section numbers in the upper right. - c.
+I reserve the right to seat and/or re-seat any student before or during an exam.

+- d.
+No books or notes may be used during exams. - e.
+On exam days, please bring a picture ID.
+No exceptions.